 2001 International Travel Fellowship

-Bernard Gouget, PhD, is Coordinator, Medical Expertise, French Hospital Federation (the FHF is a national organization representing public hospitals) and Assistant Professor of Medical Physiology, University of Paris V.
+Bernard Gouget, PhD, served as Coordinator, Medical Expertise, of the French Hospital Federation and Assistant Professor of Medical Physiology at the University of Paris.

 Dr. Gouget has pursued a career in laboratory medicine with two main thrusts: organ physiology in intensive care and the adaptation of laboratory services to required standards of patient care.
 After his initial studies in laboratory medicine, he worked in the Paris public hospital service in the Necker Children’s Hospital, becoming Section Head in the critical care laboratory.
 At the same time, he continued studies that led to a doctorate in economic sciences and certification in hospital management.
 This combination of interests has provided Dr. Gouget with an exceptional experience in France, which he has extended to encompass many countries around the world.